119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Pros of Salvaging a Car

 One of the biggest benefits of salvaging a car is that it offers a higher resale value.
 Selling parts individually can generate more money compared to scrapping the entire car.
-Salvaging is also environmentally friendly since it promotes the reuse of auto parts instead of removing them.
+Salvaging is also environmentally friendly, as it promotes the reuse of auto parts rather than discarding them.
 This process benefits car owners who are looking for affordable second-hand parts for repairs.

 Cons of Salvaging a Car